• Skip to primary navigation

 5. Discard the remaining fat.

-Collage; Step-by-step photos how to make beef stock
+Collage with step-by-step photos how to make beef stock.

 How to make Beef Stock, step-by-step

-1. For raw beef bones - preheat your oven.
-Put the bones into a large stock pot and bake.
+1. For raw beef soup bones or marrow bones - preheat your oven.
+Put the roasted bones into a large stockpot and bake.
 (If you’re using leftover beef bones that have already been cooked, omit this step.)

 2. Remove from the oven & spread tomato paste over the bones, add the vegetables and return it to the oven and continue baking for an additional 30 minutes.